Thermodynamics and phase transitions of $\kappa$-deformed Schwarzschild-AdS black holes: Introduction

 In this work, we study the thermodynamics of the $\kappa$-deformed Schwarzschild-AdS BH in the extended phase space.
-By generalising the approach used to construct an effective Schwarzschild metric from the quantum-corrected Newtonian potential \cite{Scardigli:2014qka, Scardigli:2016pjs} to the $\kappa$-deformed setting, we construct the $\kappa$-corrected Schwarzschild metric using the notion of the $\kappa$-deformed Newtonian potential derived in \cite{Rajagopal:2025qyp}.
+The NC geometry\cite{Nicolini:2005vd,Kobakhidze:2007jn} and minimal length scale corrections from T-string duality \cite{Nicolini:2019irw}, are shown to induce quantum corrections to the energy-momentum tensor, which in turn induces NC corrections to the standard BH solutions, through Einstein's field equations.
+Following this general prescription, we first obtain the $\kappa$-deformed energy-momentum tensor for a spherically symmetric matter distribution, by solving the Poisson equation with the $\kappa$-deformed Newton's potential \cite{Rajagopal:2025qyp}.
+Further we use this $\kappa$-deformed energy-momentum tensor in the Einstein's equation and derive the $\kappa$-deformed corrections to Schwarzschild BH solution.
 Our analysis shows that the resulting effective $\kappa$-deformed Schwarzschild-AdS solution can serve as a viable phenomenological model for studying $\kappa$-deformations of BH thermodynamics.
-By interpreting the $\kappa$-deformation parameter $a$ as a new thermodynamic variable in the extended phase space, we formulate the modified first law and the corresponding Smarr relation in $\kappa$-deformed spacetime.
-For the first time, we demonstrate that the NC parameter associated with $\kappa$-deformed spacetime can also induce criticality and phase transition behaviour in uncharged Schwarzschild-AdS BHs.
+By interpreting the $\kappa$-deformation parameter $a$ as a new thermodynamic variable in the extended phase space, we formulate the modified first law and the corresponding Smarr relation in $\kappa$-deformed space-time.
+For the first time, we demonstrate that the NC parameter associated with $\kappa$-deformed space-time can also induce criticality and phase transition behaviour in uncharged Schwarzschild-AdS BHs.

 The paper is organised as follows.
 In Section II, we obtain the metric for the $\kappa$-deformed Schwarzschild-AdS BH.
 In Section III, we study the thermodynamic properties of this $\kappa$-deformed Schwarzschild-AdS BH by deriving the modified first law and the Smarr relation in Subsection A, and by performing a detailed analysis of criticality and phase transitions in Subsection B. Finally, in Section IV, we summarise our findings and discuss their implications.